Shirataki2/poise/README.md

     - `context_menu_command`: Generate a context menu command
     - `aliases`: Command name aliases (only applies to prefix commands)
     - `track_edits`: Enable edit tracking (only applies to prefix commands)
-    - `broadcast_typing`: Trigger a typing indicator while command runs (only applies to prefix commands I think)
-    - `defer_response`: Immediately acknowledge incoming slash command invocation which shows a loading state to the user and gives the bot several minutes to respond
     - `explanation_fn`: Path to a string-returning function which is used for the detailed explanations instead of documentation comments
         - Useful if you have many commands with very similar help messages: you can abstract the common parts into a function
     - `check`: Path to a function which is invoked for every invocation.
 If the function returns false, the command is not executed